Upcoming Workshop

 Another thing we could do to prevent food shortages is create more local food processing facilities.
 Owned by the people for the people.
 It would provide jobs and help alleviate this supposed food shortage.
 Many are starting to realize we need to implement some of these actions ourselves because if it does not put money in the pocket of government and industry, they are not interested.

-If you are looking for ways you can be part of the solution, long term, check out constitutional conventions dot ca. Action, answers, ands way forward.
+If you are looking for ways you can be part of the solution, long term, check out constitutional conventions dot ca. Action, answers, and a way forward.

 Heirloom seeds?
 What’s the difference?